gunhoray/MYTODOLIST-LV2/README.md

 ## blueprint of the project

 * components :
-  * Inputbox.jsx
+  * Inputbox.jsx : Manages Title & Content inputs and "add" button
-  * Postbox.jsx
+  * Postbox.jsx : Manages rendering posts(todos) and give them a unique key(id)

 * pages :
-  * Details.jsx
+  * Details.jsx : Render selected post's details, and when refreshed explains the loss of the post
-  * Home.jsx
+  * Home.jsx : Render main-page of this project, has "in progress..." and "completed" section

 * redux : contains config & modules folders
-  * config :
+  * config
-    * configStore.js
+    * configStore.js : the store, contains rootReducer (todos)
-  * modules :
+  * modules
-    * todos.jsx
+    * todos.jsx : contains the actions of todos

 * shared : constructing direction of pages
-  * Router.js
+  * Router.js : contains the path of Home.jsx & Details.jsx

-* App.jsx : IMPORTS Router / GlobalStyle / { Title, Container, Wrapper}
+* App.jsx : The top component, contains GlobalStyle & Router

 * GlobalStyle.js : styled-components for Global environment

 * Styled.js : styled-components for Elements